TIHBS/CamundaSCIPConnector/README.md

 - Build the project and put the jar file to a location where camunda platform can find it (This depends on the Camunda distribution.
 For Camunda Platform Run this is the userlibs folder.(https://docs.camunda.org/manual/7.16/user-guide/camunda-bpm-run/#starting-with-camunda-platform-run).
 For the camunda docker it is the "/camunda/lib/" folder.
 See the camunda documentation for details.)

-- The java class to use in the Task is: ScipConnector.ScipDelegate
+- The java class to use in the Task is: scip.connector.task.ScipSendTask

 See https://github.com/dabberpk/CaseStudy for an example where this delegate is used.